M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: Experiments

 \paragraph{Location verification}

-We evaluate MLLMs by comparing each claim image with candidate locations presented in three formats: map view, satellite view, or both.
-As a baseline, we also evaluate MLLM performance when candidate locations are provided in text form.
-As shown in Table~\ref{tab:location_results}, F1 is often lower with aerial views compared to the text baseline, in particular for commercial models.
+We evaluate MLLMs by comparing each claim image with candidate locations in three formats: text, map, and satellite.
+As shown in Table~\ref{tab:location_results}, F1 is often lower with aerial views compared to the text baseline.
 This suggests that many MLLMs can recognize the location but struggle to match the image to its corresponding aerial view.
 Model behaviors further diverge by modality: Llama-3.2-11B performs worse than random (49.18\%) when given the candidate location as text, while Qwen2.5-VL-7B achieves its best scores with satellite imagery.
 Gemini-1.5-Flash consistently leads across all settings, and GPT4o-mini is the only model to benefit from combining map and satellite views.
-Despite these differences, overall F1 scores remain modest, underscoring the difficulty of this multi-image reasoning task.
+Despite these differences, overall F1 scores remain modest.
 Error cases in Figure~\ref{fig:error-location-verification} illustrate common failure modes: the dam example shows the model’s difficulty in distinguishing fine-grained structural details, while the aqueduct example highlights limitations of using a fixed zoom level (15), as discussed further in Appendix~\ref{sec:satellite_zoom}.

 \paragraph{Verdict prediction}